New Urbanism: Seaside

 Seaside, Florida, the first fully New Urbanist town, began development in 1981 on 80 acre of Florida Panhandle coastline.
 It was featured on the cover of the Atlantic Monthly in 1988, when only a few streets were completed, and it has become internationally famous for its architecture, as well as the quality of its streets and public spaces.

 Seaside is now a tourist destination, and it appeared in the film The Truman Show (1998).
 Lots sold for US$15,000 in the early 1980s.
 Slightly over a decade later, in the mid-1990s, the price had escalated to about US$200,000.
 Today, most lots sell for more than $1 million, and some houses top $5 million.

 Mueller Community

 The Mueller Community is located on the 700 acre site of the former Robert Mueller Municipal Airport in Austin, Texas, which closed in 1999.
 Per the developer, the value of the Mueller development upon completion will be $1.3 billion, and will comprise 4.2 e6ft2 of non-residential development, 650000 ft2 of retail space, 4,600 homes, and 140 acre of open space.
 An estimated 10,000 permanent jobs within the development will have been created by the time it is complete.
-The Mueller Community also has more electric cars per capita than any other neighborhood in the United States – a fact partially attributable to an incentive program.
+In 2012, the Mueller Community had more electric cars per capita than any other neighborhood in the United States – a fact partially attributable to an incentive program.